-There is another characterization of \AW-algebras which is particularly interesting for us, as it has the same ``flavour'' as Pedersen's Theorem \ref{PTheorem}.
-This characterization of \AW-algebras was a longstanding folklore result in the \AW-algebra literature; a proof was first published by Sait{\^o} and Wright in 2015 \cite{SW}.
+There is another characterization of AW*-algebras which is of particular interest to us, as it has the same ``flavour'' as Pedersen's Theorem \ref{PTheorem}.
+This characterization was a longstanding folklore result in the AW*-algebra literature; a proof was first published by Sait{\^o} and Wright in 2015 \cite{SW}.